 Medication-assisted treatment (or MAT) came to be due to the nature of substance use disorder being a chronic relapsing condition.
-MAT is a complex approach that incorporates the mixture of medications designed to help with substance dependence and cravings, counseling and support.
+MAT is a complex approach that incorporates a mixture of medications designed to help with substance dependence and cravings, counseling, and support.
 It should be considered only after consultation with a physician versed in these treatments for substance abuse disorders.

 According to the federal government’s Substance Abuse and Mental Health Services Administration (SAMHSA), the approach of medication-assisted treatment has been shown to: improve patient survival, increase retention rate in treatment, decrease substance use, increase the patients’ ability to gain and maintain employment, and improve birth outcomes for women who have substance use disorders and are pregnant.
 It has also been shown that MAT therapy can contribute to lowering an addicted person’s risk of contracting HIV and Hepatitis C by reducing the potential for relapse.

-In terms of medication-assisted treatment there are three currently in use for those with a diagnosis of alcohol use disorder.
-They are disulfiram (brand name Antabuse), acamprosate (brand name Campral) and naltrexone (brand names ReVia or Vivitrol).
+In terms of medication-assisted treatment, there are three currently in use for those with a diagnosis of alcohol use disorder.
+They are disulfiram (brand name Antabuse), acamprosate (brand name Campral), and naltrexone (brand names ReVia or Vivitrol).

-The medication-assisted treatment options for those with an opioid use disorder are methadone, naltrexone (Vivitrol) and buprenorphine (brand name Suboxone).
+The medication-assisted treatment options for those with an opioid use disorder are methadone, naltrexone (Vivitrol), and buprenorphine (brand name Suboxone).

 All these options require consultation with a physician and a full treatment plan.
 They are not as effective on their own.
 Many drug-rehabilitation programs and substance abuse treatment centers offer options for medication-assisted treatment.
-Clients in these programs can receive the benefit of MAT along with a supportive environment, which will only improve their chances in maintaining long-term sobriety.
+Clients in these programs can receive the benefit of MAT along with a supportive environment, which will only improve their chances of maintaining long-term sobriety.